 In Jersey, the tenant of a lease does not automatically benefit from a right to renew that lease.
-However, a tenant who stays in the premises after their lease has expired (where the landlord continues to accept rent) may become a tacit tenant.
-This means that the old lease is deemed to have been renewed on the same terms (other than the length of the lease and any guarantees given under the previous lease).
+However, a tenant who stays in the premises after their lease has expired (where the landlord continues to accept rent) may become a "tactic tenant" as a result of a tactic renewal of the lease.
+A tactic renewal means that the old lease is deemed to have been renewed on the same terms (other than the length of the lease and any guarantees given under the previous lease).
 The landlord may serve notice on their tacit tenant to terminate the renewed lease.
 The length of the notice period required to terminate a tacit tenancy may be lengthy and is calculated according to the size of the premises among other things.